Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 Then we can see how much of the code is duplicated, as there is a lot that looks so very similar, as each component does the same thing.

+So, now I have got to the stage where the application actually works, and most of the unit tests cover the code.
+I just need to finish the football component tests, mainly the processors.
+The tests are pretty much the same as the tests for the weather component.

+What I am seeing is a lot of similar code, or at worst, duplicated code.

+When I have finished the unit tests, then, I can figure out some way of refactoring the components into the core project.

 ## Kata Questions